-We should get a sense of the prospect of improvement in the China market in the next couple of weeks (by the middle of December) as pre-order sales start for Chinese New Year.
+We should get a sense of the prospect of improvement in the China market in the next month as pre-order sales start for Chinese New Year.

 Purpose

 The purpose of this report is that there has been a lot of farmer interest and questions on wanting to understand the dynamics in play in Australia with respect to the build-up of its capital stock and impact of weather patterns on international red meat markets and on New Zealand prices.
 We therefore tasked the Beef + Lamb New Zealand Insights Team to produce this report.